 The Mapex Armory is undoubtedly the best drum set under $1000.
 It has incredible features that you’d typically find on higher-end kits.

 The shells are a mixture of birch for the outer plies and maple in between those.
-The maple gives each drum sound a warm and resonant tone, while the birch adds an extra sense of attack and punchiness.
+The maple always gave each drum sound a warm and resonant tone, while the birch added an extra sense of attack and punchiness.

 The drum kit comes with a Tomahawk snare from the popular Armory snare line.
-It’s a steel snare with a lot of bites, and it complements the drum tones incredibly well.
+It’s a steel snare with a lot of bites, and it complements the drum tones incredibly well, in my opinion.

 The SONIClear bearing edges and suspension mounts are two of the features that you’d expect from high-end kits.
 The SONIClear bearing edge makes the drums easy to tune, while the suspension mounts ensure the toms resonate fully.